The importance of working in an electrospinning chamber

 For those working with toxic solvents, we suggest the addition of our activated carbon filter, to remove dangerous solvent vapours.

-Download the brochure to discover the available options:
+Download the datasheet to discover the available options:

 - H. H. Htike, L. Chen, and S. Sachiko, “The Effect of Relative Humidity on Electrospinning of Poly-( vinyl alcohol) with Soluble Eggshell Membrane,” 2012.